ScrapeOpen/elezionistorico.interno.gov.it/README.md

 # Code

 The currently available scraping script is `scrape_20180304.py`.
-It can be easily applied to scrape different elections but it must be
+It can be easily applied to scrape different elections but it must be edited and tested.

 # Data